aghezz1/rl-riccati/README.md

-# Riccati-RL: Refining Learned Policy Rollouts via a Single Riccati Recursion in Real-Time Iteration Model Predictive Control
+# Rollout Then Optimize: A One-Step Newton Refinement of Learned Policies for Nonlinear Model Predictive Control
 This repo is linked with the [paper] (*submitted for publication*) where we propose to compute a single Newton step over the rollout obtained via a learned policy.

 The repo contains the code to reproduce the example contained in the paper.